Loading...

 Portion Control

-Limit the amount of butterscotch ice cream you consume in one sitting to reduce the impact on your blood sugar levels.
+Limit the amount of butterscotch ice cream you consume to a small serving to minimize the impact on your blood glucose levels.

 Physical Activity